Preparing for a Health InspectionLast updated on 1/12/2021

-Health inspections can be a frustrating and stressful experience, but it’s important to remember that health inspectors don’t come knocking to shut down your operation.
+Health inspections can be a frustrating and stressful experience, but it’s important to remember that health inspectors don’t come looking to shut down your operation.
 Health inspections are held to make sure food products are handled and prepared according to state and local regulations to protect the public.
-Once you understand the food codes and have a plan in order for cleaning your restaurant, health inspections become a routine experience.
+We created a restaurant health code checklist for you to follow so you can feel prepared for your next inspection.

 How to Prepare for a Health Inspection